 Currently, there isn’t a specific amount that will bring about an overdose.

 Standard doses for Ativan are 2 to 6 mg per day.
 When a higher dose is needed, the physician will gradually increase it to avoid adverse effects.

 Taking more than prescribed isn’t advisable since doing so increases the risk of an overdose.

 The side effects of Ativan withdrawal can keep you locked in a circle of addiction and expose you to a risk of overdose.
 You don’t have to hit rock bottom to ask for help.

-Zinnia Healing can guide you in the right direction and minimize your risk of an overdose.
+Zinnia Health can guide you in the right direction and minimize your risk of an overdose.
 Whether you’re struggling with Ativan or another substance, our addiction treatments can help.
 Call us at (855) 430-9439 to find out more.

 What Are the Signs and Symptoms of a Lorazepam Overdose?

 Benzodiazepine toxicity causes the adverse reactions of a lorazepam overdose.